jetsistant/docker-cuda-jetpack/README.md

 Tested on a Jetson Nano. **You need JetPack 4.2.1 for this!**

-Use build.sh and run-*.sh scripts.
+Update to newest Docker (18.09.2 or later) via apt, then use the build.sh and run-....sh scripts.
 You'll have to enter your root password.

 There are three containers: